EmbarkStudios/opensource/content/how-to.md

 1. Edit the `.github/CODEOWNERS` file to contain the GitHub usernames of the project maintainers.
 1. If the project is a Rust project edit `.github/workflows/rust-ci.yml` to your needs, resolving all the comments marked `TODO`.
 1. If the project is not a Rust project remove the `.github/workflows/rust-ci.yml` file.
-1. If the project is a Rust library project to be pushed to Crates.io publish an version publish of the crate with `cargo publish --token <TOKEN>` where `TOKEN` is and API token for the [`embark-studios`](https://crates.io/users/embark-studios) user.
-This shared bot account allows us to publish all crates under the same user and not have to worry about managing owners.
 1. Customise the README for your project by adding the appropriate name, description, links, and badges.
 This is also a great time to pick an emoji for the project!
 1. Add the [EmbarkStudios / Open Source Admins](https://github.com/orgs/EmbarkStudios/teams/open-source-admins) group as admins in the repo access settings.
 Ask for assistance on slack if you do not have access to the repo settings.
 1. Post the private repo link with a description of what it is to the Embark #opensource Slack channel and ask for green-light to go ahead.
 Do @mention your manager also for visibility.